LAST UPDATED 15 July 2020 09:00

 To date, the Government has announced the following support, and have created a business support finder to see what support is available for you and your business.

-The FMB sits on the Construction Industry Coronavirus (CICV) Forum which consists of the main construction trade and professional bodies.
+We sit on the Construction Industry Coronavirus (CICV) Forum which consists of the main construction trade and professional bodies.
 The forum engages directly with the Scottish Government on issues affecting members in the current crisis.

 New regulations have been introduced by Welsh Government on 7 April 2020 that places a legal obligation on employers to take all “reasonable measures” to maintain the two metre physical distancing in the workplace.
 Supplementary guidance has also been produced that focusses on the legal test applied by the regulations to maintain physical distancing in a work setting.